CristinaMoraru/DoViP/docs_make/src/Running_singleworkflow_params.md

   * the path toward the folder with ViralVerify results that were calculated outside DoViP
   * needed only if `viralVerify_signal=use_external`
 #### `viralVerify_env`
-  * the path toward the conda environment where ViralVerify is installed
+  * the name of the conda environment where ViralVerify is installed
   * mandatory parameter if ViralVerify signal is `do`, no default is given, no default is given
 #### `viralVerifyDB_p`
   * the path toward the HMM profile file of the ViralVerify database